thunderbird/webext-docs/messages.rst

   - [``fullText``] (string) Returns only messages with this value somewhere in the mail (subject, body or author).
   - [``recipients``] (string) Returns only messages with this value matching one or more recipients.
   - [``subject``] (string) Returns only messages with this value matching the subject.
+  - [``tags``] (:ref:`messages.TagsDetail`) Returns only messages with the specified tags.
+For a list of available tags, call the listTags method.
+Querying for messages that must *not* have a tag does not work. *Added in Thunderbird 74*
   - [``toDate``] (`Date <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/extensionTypes/Date>`_) Returns only messages with a date before this value.
   - [``toMe``] (boolean) Returns only messages with one or more recipients matching any configured identity.
   - [``unread``] (boolean) Returns only unread (or read if false) messages.